minecraft-linux/server-modloader/README.md

 You now have a `libserver_modloader.so` binary.

+## Examples, usage info
+Check out the [wiki](https://github.com/minecraft-linux/server-modloader/wiki) for examples and more information.

 ## Getting mods to work on newer versions (1.16+)
 Newer versions of BDS don't have exported symbols anymore, so a little hacking is necessary to modify the binary and make the symbols linkable.